magento/devdocs/guides/v2.2/config-guide/deployment/single-machine.md

 For deployment strategies developed by the Magento community, see the blog posts listed under the [Install/deploy][11] section in our Community Resources page.

-In Magento 2.2, a near-zero downtime deployment model will be available for a variety of complex environments, including Cloud.
+In Magento 2.2, a near-zero downtime deployment model will be available for a variety of complex environments, including {{site.data.var.ece}}.

 ## Related topics